vinay2612/SriRepo/README.md

-option 1 allows to search in zendesk option 2 displays all the various search fields option 3 will end the loop
+option 1 allows to search in zendesk option 2 displays all the various search fields option 3 will end the do while loop

 after clicking on option1 , there are 3 options, a,b,c